Mocking and Stubbing in MCP App Tests: Simulations, Fixtures, and Patterns (June 2026)

 How do I mock external API calls in MCP App tool handler tests?

-Yes.
-Add a serverTools field to your simulation file.
-Each key is a server tool name, and the value is an array of objects with a when condition and a result.
-The inspector matches the when condition against the tool arguments and returns the matching result, so you can test multi-step interactions without a real backend.
+Add a serverTools object to the simulation file.
+Each key is a server tool name, and each value lists when conditions and results.
+The inspector matches the UI call arguments against the when object and returns the matching mock result, which lets you test confirm flows, pagination, edits, and retries without a live backend.